Data Attribution for Text-to-Image Models by Unlearning Synthesized Images: Related Work

 \myparagraph{Attribution.} \textit{Influence functions}~\cite{hampel1974influence,koh2017understanding} approximate how the objective function of a test datapoint would change after perturbing a training datapoint.
 One may then predict attribution according to the training points that can produce the largest changes.
 Koh and Liang~\cite{koh2017understanding} proposed using influence functions to understand model behavior in deep discriminative models.
 The influence function requires calculating a Hessian of the model parameters, for which various efficient algorithms have been proposed, such as inverse hessian-vector products~\cite{koh2017understanding}, Arnoldi iteration~\cite{schioppa2022scaling}, Kronecker factorization~\cite{martens2015optimizing,george2018fast,grosse2023studying}, \arxiv{Gauss-Newton approximation}~\cite{park2023trak}, and nearest neighbor search~\cite{guo2020fastif}.

 Other methods explore different approaches.
-Inspired by the game-theory concept of Shapley value~\cite{shapley1953value}, several methods train models on subsets of training data and estimate the influence of a training point by comparing the models that had that training point in their data to those that did not~\cite{ghorbani2019data,jia2019towards,feldman2020neural,ilyas2022datamodels}.
-Pruthi et al.~\cite{pruthi2020estimating} estimate influence by tracking train-test image gradient similarity over the course of model training.
+Inspired by the game-theory concept of Shapley value~\cite{shapley1953value}, several methods train models on subsets of training data and estimate the influence of a training point by comparing the models with and without that training point ~\cite{ghorbani2019data,jia2019towards,feldman2020neural,ilyas2022datamodels}.
+Pruthi et al.~\cite{pruthi2020estimating} estimate influence by tracking train-test image gradient similarity throughout model training.

-Recent methods perform attribution for diffusion-based image generation.
+Recent methods have started tackling attribution for diffusion-based image generation.
 Wang~\etal~\cite{wang2023evaluating} proposed attribution by model customization~\cite{ruiz2022dreambooth,kumari2022customdiffusion}, where a pretrained model is influenced by tuning towards an exemplar concept.
 Several works adapt TRAK~\cite{park2023trak}, an influence function-based method, to diffusion models, extending it by attributing at specific denoising timesteps~\cite{georgiev2023journey}, or by improving gradient estimation and using Tikhonov regularization~\cite{zheng2023intriguing}.
 Unlike these methods, our method performs attribution by directly unlearning a synthesized image and tracking the effect on each training image.
-Our method outperforms existing methods in attributing both customized models and text-to-image models.
+Our method outperforms existing methods in attributing both customized models and text-to-image models. \camready{Concurrent works also apply machine unlearning for attribution tasks~\cite{ko2024mirrored,isonuma2024unlearning}.
+Unlike their approaches, we find that applying strong regularization during unlearning is crucial to obtaining good performance in our tasks.}

 \myparagraph{Machine unlearning.} Machine unlearning seeks to efficiently ``remove'' specific training data points from a model.
 Recent studies have explored concept erasure for text-to-image diffusion models, specified by a text request~\cite{kumari2023conceptablation,gandikota2023erasing,gandikota2024unified,huang2023receler,zhang2023forget}, whereas we remove individual images.
 While forgetting may be achieved using multiple models trained with subsets of the dataset beforehand~\cite{bourtoule2021machine,graves2021amnesiac,tarun2023fast}, doing so is prohibitively expensive for large-scale generative models.